When you make it your habit to turn off the WiFi router at night, it will make a huge dent in your daily EMF exposure level, say experts.

 If You Turn Off Your WiFi at Night, You Can Still Stay Connected

-Because turning off your WiFi is just turning off your wireless internet.
-You can still use wired internet using ethernet.
+When you turn off your WiFi router, you’re just switching off the wireless function.
+You can still use wired internet using an ethernet cable.

 That way, you can turn off your WiFi, slash the EMF, and still stay connected.